-Please send this in an email and copy the lab manager (sandra.malhotra@tamu.edu) and all trainers in an email to hprichard@tamu.edu
+\\TRAINEES\\ Please email this form to the lab manager (sandra.malhotra@tamu.edu), all trainers, and the program specialist (hprichard@tamu.edu) to obtain iLab and building access.

 5.6 Appendix 6: Chemical Disposal Procedure

 AggieFab uses a variety of solid, liquid and gas phase chemicals and materials.
 Please consult the website for a list of chemicals provided by AggieFab and to find DS safety sheets.
 Gases for processing are provided by AggieFab in high pressure cylinders.
 Please ask a staff member for help to handle any gas cylinders.
 Solids used in processing are mostly in the form of sputtering targets in the RF and DC sputter tools.
 Ask a staff member for assistance if you have any question in the handling of these targets, or other solid materials that may need special care for safe handling.